 CVS is usually done between the 10th and 12th weeks of pregnancy.
-Unlike amniocentesis (another type of prenatal test), CVS does not provide information on neural tube defects, such as spina bifida.
+Unlike amniocentesis (another type of prenatal test), CVS does not provide information on neural tube defects, myelomeningocele (formerly referred to as spina bifida).
 For this reason, women who undergo CVS also need a follow-up blood test between 16 to 18 weeks of their pregnancy to screen for neural tube defects.

 Transabdominal.
-In this procedure, a needle is inserted through the abdomen and uterus into the placenta to obtain the tissue sample
+In this procedure, a needle is inserted through the belly and uterus into the placenta to obtain the tissue sample.

 Another related procedure that may be used to diagnose genetic and chromosomal defects is amniocentesis.